core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 {: #fig-combined title="EDHOC and OSCORE combined" artwork-align="center"}

+# EDHOC in CoAP {#edhoc-in-coap}

+When using EDHOC over CoAP for establishing an OSCORE Security Context, EDHOC messages are exchanged as defined in Section 7.2 of {{I-D.ietf-lake-edhoc}}, with the following addition.

+EDHOC error messages sent as CoAP responses MUST be error responses, i.e. they MUST specify a CoAP error response code.
+In particular, it is RECOMMENDED that such error responses have response code either 4.00 (Bad Request) in case of client error (e.g. due to a malformed EDHOC message), or 5.00 (Internal Server Error) in case of server error (e.g. due to failure in deriving EDHOC key material).

 # EDHOC Option {#signalling}

 This section defines the EDHOC Option, used in a CoAP request to signal that the request combines EDHOC message_3 and OSCORE protected data.